everyaware/fork_rweeks_util/README.md

-We have forked the rweeks/util and uploaded it to our Maven repository at
+We have forked the **rweeks/util** project and uploaded it to our Maven repository at

   dev.ubicon.eu/mvn-repository

-with the following coordinates:
+with the following coordinates

 ```XML
 <dependency>